 Other mills in South Herefordshire, not normally open to the public, which are usually open for National Mills Weekend and are in easy reach of Clodock are as follows: -

 Olchon House Farm Mill, Llanveynoe, NGR SO307299, has an unusual rim gear.
 It was recently restored to working order and is now grinding corn again.
-Open Saturday 7th 11.00-5.00pm.
+Open Provisionally Saturday 13th 11.00-5.00pm.

 Home Farm, Dulas, NGR SO377294, a fine example of a 19th century farm mill.
 Not open this year.